statamic/docs/content/collections/docs/multi-site.md

 URL is required to define the root domain Statamic will serve and generate all URLs relative to.
 The default `url` is `/`, which is portable and works fine in most typical sites.
 Statamic uses a little magic to work out what a full URL is based on the domain the site is running on.

 :::best-practice
 It can be a good idea to change this to a **fully qualified, absolute URL**.
-This ensures that server/environment configurations or external quirks interfere with that "magic".
+This ensures that server/environment configurations or external quirks don't interfere with that "magic".
 Using an environment variable is an ideal solution here.

 ```php
 'sites' => [